jackspirou/clientjs/README.md

 1. It is pure JavaScript
 2. It is lightweight, 43 KB
-3. All data points are available, not just the 32 bit integer ID.
+3. All user data points are designed to available, not just the 32 bit integer fingerprint

       Version: 1.0